behitag/WebDev_final_project/README.md

    username: admin <br />
    password: admin

 3) for the frontend, the packaging tool yarn should be used.
-Change to amazon-frontend and run these 2 commands:
+Change to the folder amazon-frontend and run these 2 commands:
 "npm install -g yarn" and "yarn install"

 2) a MySQL Server should be installed and be running.
 The App then creates the needed database automatically.